Big Crunch: Ekpyrotic model

 There are more modern models of cyclic universes as well.
 The Ekpyrotic model, formed by Paul Steinhardt, states that the Big Bang could have been caused by two parallel orbifold planes, referred to as branes colliding in a higher-dimensional space.
 The four-dimension universe lies on one of the branes.
 The collision corresponds to the Big Crunch, then a Big Bang.
-The matter and radiation around us today are quantum fluctuations from before the branes.
+The matter and radiation around us are quantum fluctuations from before the branes.
 After several billion years, the universe has reached its modern state, and it will start contracting in another several billion years.
 Dark energy corresponds to the force between the branes, allowing for problems, like the flatness and monopole in the previous models to be fixed.
 The cycles can also go infinitely into the past and the future, and an attractor allows for a complete history of the universe.

 This fixes the problem of the earlier model of the universe going into heat death from entropy buildup.
 The new model avoids this with a net expansion after every cycle, stopping entropy buildup.
 There are still some flaws in this model, however.
 The basis of the model, branes, are still not understood completely by string theorists, and the possibility that the scale invariant spectrum could be destroyed from the big crunch.
-While cosmic inflation and the general character of the forces—or the collision of the branes in the Ekpyrotic model—required to make vacuum fluctuations is known.
-A candidate from particle physics is missing.
+While cosmic inflation and the general character of the forces—or the collision of the branes in the Ekpyrotic model—required to make vacuum fluctuations is known, a candidate from particle physics is missing.